Kokolor/OS-Simplify/README.md

 This will create C files corresponding to your source code.

 To build operating system:
-To build your operating systel code, you can use the following command in the terminal:
+To build your operating system code, you can use the following command in the terminal:
 ```
 ./os_build build
 ```